dmontecino/SJKF_Model/README.md

 The fox dataset contains the following columns:

 *Fam_id = the id of the family the fox belongs to.
 When they move to another family group this value changes.

 *Fox_id = the fox id.
 This is unique for each fox even after they die.

 *Father_id = the id of the father of the fox.
 To avoid them to compete, use the same den if they should not and mate (if female)

 *Mother_id = the id of the mother of the fox.
 To avoid them to compete, use the same den if they should not and mate (if male)

 *Gender = male =1 , female=0

-*Social = 1,2,3, pups, subdominants and dominants, respectively *Age = in number of years
+*Social = 1,2,3, pups, subdominants and dominants, respectively

+*Age = in number of years

 *Alive =1 for alive, 0 otherwise.
 The foxes dying during the week  ones are cleaned from the dataset.

 *Disp = 0,1,2 : subdominants that will not disperse, subdominants that will disperse, and subdominants dispersing, respectively.
 0 does not become 2 but 1 does become 2 once it starts dispersing

 *S = susceptibility status to sarcoptic mange (1, if susceptible 0 otherwise).
 See details in the journal article.

 *E = exposed status to sarcoptic mange (1, if exposed 0 otherwise).
 See details in the journal article.

 *I.1 = infectious type 1 status of the fox (1, if infectious type 1, 0 otherwise).
 See details in the journal article.

 *I.2 = infectious type 2 status of the fox (1, if infectious type 2, 0 otherwise).
 See details in the journal article.

 *Den_id = The den that the fox is currently using.

 The den dataset contains the following columns:

-*Den_id: as previously explained
+*Den_id: as previously explained.

-*Land_type: the land type in which the den is located in *I: the sarcoptes scabiei infestation status of the den (1 if infested, 0 otherwise).
+*Land_type: the land type in which the den is located in.

+*I: the sarcoptes scabiei infestation status of the den (1 if infested, 0 otherwise).

 ## INSTRUCTIONS ##